 Status and trend

-Tourism is one of three focus areas for business in Svalbard and has been so since White Paper no. 50 (1990–91) Næringstiltak på Svalbard (business efforts in Svalbard) was issued.
+Tourism is one of three focus areas for business in Svalbard and has been so since White Paper no. 50 (1990–1991) Næringstiltak på Svalbard (business efforts in Svalbard) was issued.
+This was strengthen by the White paper no. 35 (2015-2016) Svalbard.
 Cruise tourism is the major part with a large number of operators and vessels.
 There are two main types – ocean-going cruise ships and expedition cruise ships.
 In addition, several small vessels offer day trips in Isfjorden.

 Cruise ships transport a large number of passengers in Svalbard waters.
 Cruises started as early as 1891.
 When the Association of Arctic Expedition Tour Operators (AECO) was established in 2003, the industry took a major step in the right direction by drawing up guidelines for AECO members and meeting the requirements of the authorities.